iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 that directly connect qubits that can be made to interact via a resonator.
 It then uses :class:`.IQMDefaultSchedulingPlugin` to re-introduce resonators and add :class:`MOVE gates <.MoveGate>` between qubits and resonators as necessary at the scheduling stage.
-For more control over the transpilation process, you can use the :func:`.transpile_to_IQM` function documented below.

 IQMDefaultSchedulingPlugin is executed automatically when you use the Qiskit transpiler.
 Starting from the :ref:`GHZ circuit <GHZ_circuit>` we created above: